swiftwasm/swiftwasm.github.io/blog/Content/posts/september-2020.md

 document.body.appendChild(divElement)
 ```

+Lastly on the libraries front, [Tokamak 0.4](https://github.com/TokamakUI/Tokamak/releases) is now
+available, enabling compatibility with the new version of JavaScriptKit, and utilizing the
+aforementioned `JSScheduler` implementation.

 ## Developer tools

-Following the new 0.7.0 release of JavaScriptKit, a new release of [carton](https://carton.dev)
+Following the new 0.7 release of JavaScriptKit, [`carton`
-will be tagged soon, shipping with the appropriate JavaScriptKit runtime compatible with the new release.
+0.6](https://github.com/swiftwasm/carton/releases/tag/0.6.0) has been tagged , shipping with the
-It will also include support for the new `carton bundle` command, allowing you to produce a
+appropriate JavaScriptKit runtime compatible with the new release.
+It also includes support for the
-directory with all the build output ready for deployment.
-Notably, both `carton bundle` and
+new `carton bundle` command that produces a directory with optimized build output ready for
+deployment on a CDN or any other server.
+Notably, both `carton bundle` and `carton dev` support
-`carton dev` will support [SwiftPM package
+[SwiftPM package
 resources](https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md),
 allowing you to include additional static content to your SwiftWasm apps.
 These could be styles,
 scripts, images, fonts, or whatever other data you'd like to ship with your app.

-The next version of `carton` will also ship with the latest version of [wasmer.js](https://github.com/wasmerio/wasmer-js/),
+This version of `carton` also ships with the latest version of
-which is one of our dependencies.
-The new version includes fixes compatibility of SwiftWasm apps
+[wasmer.js](https://github.com/wasmerio/wasmer-js/), which is one of our dependencies.
+This update
-with Safari 14 that was released recently.
+brings compatibility of SwiftWasm apps with Safari 14 that was released recently.

 ## Toolchain/SDK work